Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 *Addresses and name will only be used for sending this message.

 Your message has been sent.
 Thanks for sharing!

 Question: Is kratom too dangerous to use?

 Answer: Kratom is promoted for many uses.
 These include increasing energy, helping with anxiety and depression, providing pain relief, and easing symptoms of opioid withdrawal.
-However, any potential benefit of kratom appears to be outweighed by its risks.
+However, these potential benefits come with serious potential risks -- which have included death in several cases.

 Calls to National Poison Control centers in the U.S. regarding kratom have risen dramatically, according to a recent study (Post, Clin Tox 2019).
 Sixty-five percent of calls received about kratom between 2011 and 2017, came in just the last two of that seven-year period.
 Over half (51.9%) of the incidents resulted in serious medical outcomes, including seizures, kidney failure, cardiac arrest, coma and 11 deaths.
 Serious adverse events and death were more likely to occur in people using kratom in addition to other substances, such as alcohol, benzodiazepines (such as Valium and Xanax), caffeine, or fentanyl (a prescription opioid drug), but at least two deaths were associated with the use of kratom alone.

 The FDA has urged consumers not to use any products labeled as containing kratom, or its psychoactive compounds, mitragynine and 7-hydroxymitragynine.